angelozerr/tern-cordovajs/README.md

 ## Demo

-You can see demo http://codemirror-java.opensagres.eu.cloudbees.net/codemirror-javascript/demo/cordovajs.html
+You can play with the [online demo](http://demo-angelozerr.rhcloud.com/CodeMirror-Java/cordovajs.html)

 ## Structure